Best Full Face Snorkel Masks – Reviews and Buying Advice

 There’s no good way to wear such a mask if you have a beard.
 Most likely the beard will interfere with the skirt and you will experience leaks.

 It’s a different story if you have a mustache.
 The snorkel mask will completely cover it so you won’t have a problem and will not experience any leaking.

 Can you talk while wearing it?

-Surprisingly, you can’t really.
+Surprisingly, you can’t really talk while wearing a full-face snorkel mask.
 You would think with not having a mouthpiece you should be able to speak and also be heard by your partner.

 However, that’s not the case.
 The mask blocks nearly every sound you make so you won’t have an easy time talking to anybody.

 Can you clear it like a regular mask?